electron/website/blog/dec-quiet-month-22.md

 ## What will be different in December

-1. No new Beta or Stable releases in December.
-No Nightly releases for the last two weeks of December.
+1. No new Stable releases in December.
+No Nightly and Alpha releases for the last two weeks of December.
 1. With few exceptions, no pull request reviews or merges.
 1. No issue tracker updates on any repositories.
 1. No Discord debugging help from maintainers.